noviccio/zodi-gpt/README.md

 ## Project Status

 As of now, this project can only be run locally.
 A static site is currently up and running on Github Pages, but I'm working on creating a backend server using AWS right now.
+I'm also trying to take out this scrollbar in the middle of the screen.

 Visit the site: https://noviccio.github.io/zodi-gpt